a20351766/mchain1.2/docs/source/build_network.rst

 **chaincode_example02** should now work using CouchDB underneath.

-.. note::  If you choose to implement mapping of the fabric-couchdb container
+.. note::  If you choose to implement mapping of the mchain-couchdb container
            port to a host port, please make sure you are aware of the security implications.
 Mapping of the port in a development environment makes the CouchDB REST API available, and allows the